 well-known because of the use of this song in programs concerning The Beatles.

-Nowadays artist still make tributes on Beatles but logically, this is most often done from a nostalgic point of view.
+Nowadays artist still create Beatles tributes but logically, this is most often done from a nostalgic point of view.

 Peter & Gordon also belong to the row